nucleusbiao/Coordinating-Computational-Capacity-for-Adaptive-Federated-Learning-in-HCS/README.md

-# Federated Learning on Raspberry Pi with MobileNet
+# Coordinating Computational Capacity for Adaptive Federated Learning in Heterogeneous Edge Computing Systems
 A lightweight federated learning framework for distributed machine learning on resource-constrained devices.

 ---